You ask ‘em. We answer. Here’s the low-down from the top.

 We’ll keep in touch with you about your first placement, starting location, company news, as well as giving you the opportunity to ask questions and start building relationships early with the existing grad and intern community.

 We also run an annual summer event for all our new grads and interns, so you’ll be able to start building your network and get to know your colleagues in person before you start.

 We also post on Twitter and Instagram regularly so check out the links to our social pages below and make sure to follow us!

 What will my first rotation be?

-2 months prior to your start date, we'll confirm your starting location, and your first placement should be confirmed at least 1 month before you start.
+2 months prior to your start date, we’ll confirm your starting location, and your first placement should be confirmed at least 1 month before you start.
 Your first manager will give you a call about a week before you start to talk through your role and what you’ll be doing.
-If you have any questions before then, all you need to do is get in touch with the early careers team.
+If you have any questions before then, all you need to do is get in touch with the future careers team.